cavedave/La-Bui-Bealtaine/README.md

 If you can help with any of these please contact me.

 - Proof the Irish Text to remove errors
 - Make a good Audio Recording of the Irish text.
+This can be put up on Soundcloud, youtube etc. The easier it is to find the better.
 - Fix the English translation.
 At the moment it is machine translated and that is not at all good.

 # Files